 Transportation.
 Subdivisions (a)(3) and (c)(7) of Revenue and Taxation Code Section 6011 provide that the sales price includes charges for transporting the property sold or leased, unless certain requirements are satisfied.
-Among other requirements for exemption, the transportation charges must be "[s]eparately stated".
+Among other requirements for exemption, the transportation charges much be "[s]eparately stated".
 Since petitioner did not separately state transportation charges, it is not entitled to exemption.

 Installation.
 Subdivision (c)(3) of Section 6011 provides that the sales price does not include charges for installation.
-It has therefore been held that the labor of installing leased exhibits at expositions and fair sites is not subject to tax, even if the installation charges are not separately stated.
+It has therefore been held that the labor of installing leased exhibits at expositions and fair sites is not subject to tax, even if the installation charges are not separately states.
 (Sales and Use Tax Annotation 330.3320 [4/16/70].)

-The information which petitioner presented for the [name] commercial does not include any specific calculation of installation expenses.
+The information which petitioner presented for the commercial does not include any specific calculation of installation expenses.
 Installation labor is apparently included, along with transportation, in petitioner's category "move to stage".
-The "move to stage" expenses equal 4.22 percent of labor expenses for the job (\$2,390 divided by \$56,646) and 2.78 percent of total expenses (\$2,390 divided by \$86,990.87).
-On this basis we are willing to assume, without further evidence, that the installation portion of "move to stage" was at least two percent of total expenses.
+The "move to stage" expenses equal 4.11 percent of labor expenses for the job (\$2,390 divided by \$56,646) and 2.78 percent of total expenses (\$2,390 divided by \$86,009.87).
+On this basis we are willing to assume, without further evidence, that the installation portion of the "move to stage" was at least two percent of total expenses.

-We therefore recommend a reaudit to allow exemption for installation charges equal to two percent of the total charges to customers.
+to two percent of the total charges to customer.
 If petitioner believes that the installation charges were in fact higher than that amount, it may present additional evidence to the audit staff during the reaudit.
 Personnel.
-This includes charges for supervision and direction performed by Mr. L--- on location, as well as for production assistance and prop persons.
+This includes charges for supervision and direction performed by Mr. on location, as well as for production assistants and prop persons.
 In numerous contexts, the Board has concluded that charges for personnel provided with a lease of tangible personal property are not subject to tax if two requirements are satisfied.
 First, the customer must have the option to lease the property without the personnel, and second, the charges for personnel must be separately stated.
-(See, e.g., Sales and Use Tax Annotations 330.2080 [1/9/69], 330.3140 [10/5/65], 330.3160 [8/20/65], 330.3460 [5/19/67], 330.3480 [12/19/66] and 330.3560 [10/5/65].)

-Charges for a production assistant were listed separately on the invoice for job no. 209-88.
-However, the production assistant was provided as part of a "package" with the set rental, and the customer was apparently not offered an option to rent the sets without the production assistant.
-In all other cases, charges for personnel were not separately stated, and the personnel were presumably offered as a mandatory part of set rental.
+(See, e.g., Sales and Use Tax Annotations 330.2080 [1/9/69], 330.3140 [10/5/65], 330.3160 [8/20/65], 330.3460 [5/19/67], 330.3480 [12/19/66], and 330.3560 [10/5/65].)
+Charges for a production assistant were listed separately on the invoice for job no. However, the production assistant was provided as part of a "package" with the set rental, and the customer was apparently not offered an option to rent the sets without the production assistant.
+In all other cases, charges for personnel were not separately stated, and the personnel were presumably offered as a mandatory part of the set rental.
 Petitioner is therefore not entitled to any deduction for personnel charges.
 Strike Labor.
-As with charges for personnel, it has previously been concluded that charges for dismantling leased property are nontaxable only if they are separately stated, and the lessee is free to lease the property without having to hire the lessor to do the dismantling.
-(Sales and Use Tax Annotation 330.3280 [12/28/66].)
-Petitioner did not separately state charges for strike labor on most jobs, and there is nothing to indicate that the strike labor was optional on any job.
+As with charges for personnel, it has previously been concluded that charges for dismantling leased property are nontaxable only if there are separately stated, and the lessee is free to lease the property without having to hire the lessor to do the dismantling.
+(Sales and Use Tax Annotation 300.3280 [12/28/66].)
+Petitioner did not separately state charges for strike labor on more jobs, and there is nothing to indicate that the strike labor was optional to any job.
 Deductions for strike labor are therefore not allowable.

-Recommendation

-Reaudit in accordance with the v iew expressed herein.
+Recommendation Reaudit in accordance with the view expressed herein.
+James E. Manler, Hearing Officer A/23/91 Date

-4/23/91

-James E. Mahler, Hearing Officer Date
+We therefore recommend a reaudit to allow exemption for installation charges equal